Estimate Time10 min

 • The AMT, IRMAA, NIIT, and Social Security “tax torpedo” are taxes and surcharges you may never have heard of, but they could cost you money.

-• Careful planning tactics including tax-savvy withdrawals, Roth conversions, and maximizing available deductions could help reduce the impact of these charges.
+• Careful planning tactics—including tax-savvy withdrawals, Roth conversions, and maximizing available deductions—could help reduce the impact of these charges.

-• Contributions to qualified retirement accounts such as traditional IRAs, 401(k)s and health savings accounts (HSAs) could also lower your gross income and potentially reduce some of these taxes.
+• Contributions to qualified retirement accounts such as traditional IRAs, 401(k)s, and health savings accounts (HSAs) could also lower your gross income and potentially reduce some of these taxes.

 Usually you know roughly how much you’ll owe in federal, state, and local taxes at the end of the year.
 But there are also several taxes, surtaxes, and surcharges you may know less about, or may never have heard of.
 While these assessments aren’t exactly hidden, they could give you a ghoulish surprise if you owe them.

 Many of these charges may initially have been designed for higher earners, but may now affect people with more moderate income, as they are not adjusted for inflation.
-The net investment income tax (NIIT), for example, affects people with modified adjusted gross income between $200,000 and $250,000 depending on filing status.
+The net investment income tax (NIIT), for example, generally affects people with modified adjusted gross income between $200,000 and $250,000, depending on filing status.
 As such, they may require an extra dose of planning.

 Fidelity Viewpoints